Polokwane: Roads

 The Nelson Mandela road traffic island is situated on the outskirts of Polokwane when approaching from the direction of Johannesburg.
 It was built prior to the 2010 FIFA World Cup as part of beautifying the city for the event.

 A number of private bus services run in the city and also services connect Polokwane to other major centres in the country.

 Air

 The city is served by two airports.
-A public airport, the Polokwane International Airport, which is to the north of the city, while the smaller Pietersburg Civil Aerodrome is at the south-east of the city.
+A public airport, the Polokwane International Airport, is north of the city, while the smaller Pietersburg Civilian Aerodrome is south-east of the city.